dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 ## Syntax

 This proposal builds on the existing sealed types proposal so the grammar includes those changes.
-The full set of modifiers that can appear before a class or mixin declaration are `abstract`, `sealed`, `base`, `interface`, `final`, and `mixin`.
+The full set of modifiers that can appear before a class declaration are `abstract`, `sealed`, `base`, `interface`, `final`, and
+`mixin`.
+Only the `base` modifier can appear before a `mixin` declaration.

 *The modifiers do not apply to other declarations like `enum`, `typedef`, or `extension`.*

-Many combinations don't make sense:
+Some combinations don't make sense:

 *   `base`, `interface`, and `final` all control the same two capabilities so are mutually exclusive.
 *   `sealed` types cannot be constructed so it's redundant to combine with `abstract`.
-*   `sealed` types cannot be extended or implemented, so it's redundant to combine with `final`, `base`, or `interface`.
+*   `sealed` types cannot be mixed in, extended or implemented, so it's redundant to combine with `final`, `base`, or `interface`.
-*   `sealed` types cannot be mixed in outside of their library, so it contradicts `mixin` on a class. *It's useful to allow `sealed` on a mixin declaration because the mixin can be applied within the same library.
-    A `sealed mixin class`  does not provide any significant extra functionality over a `sealed mixin`, you can replace `extends MixinClass` with `with Mixin`, so a `sealed mixin class` is not allowed.*
-*   `interface` and `final` classes would prevent a mixin class from being used as a superclass or mixin outside of its library. *Like for `sealed`, an `interface mixin class` and `final mixin class` are not allowed, and `interface mixin` and `final mixin` declaration are recommended instead.*
-*   `mixin` as a modifier can obviously only be applied to a `class` declaration, which makes it also a `mixin` declaration.
+*   `mixin` as a modifier can obviously only be applied to a `class` declaration, which makes it also a introduce a mixin declaration.
 *   `mixin` as a modifier cannot be applied to a mixin-application `class` declaration (the `class C = S with M;` syntax for declaring a class).
 The remaining modifiers can.
+*   A `mixin` is intended to be mixed in, so it cannot be combined with an `interface`, `final` or `sealed` modifier.
 *   Mixin declarations cannot be constructed, so `abstract` is redundant.

+_An `interface mixin class` seems redundant, because it disallows mixing in the declaration, so the `mixin` makes no difference for the AP.
+However, a `mixin` is required in order to mix in the declaration inside the same library, where the `interface` modifier’s restriction can be ignored.
+From outside the library, there is no distinction between `interface mixin class` and `interface class`, or even between `abstract interface mixin class`, `abstract interface class` and `interface mixin` declarations, as the following table also shows._

 The remaining valid combinations and their capabilities are: